manelpuig/rUBot_tutorial_ws/Documentation/1_ROS_setup.md

 You have to install:

-**a) D*ocker for windows*:** an easy to install application that enables you to manage your containers (https://docs.docker.com/desktop/install/windows-install/)
+**a) Docker for windows:** an easy to install application that enables you to manage your containers (https://docs.docker.com/desktop/install/windows-install/)

 * Then you have to complete your installation with WSL 2 for kernell update in: https://learn.microsoft.com/ca-es/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package
 * Stablish WSL2 as default by opening a powershell and typing: wsl --set-default-version 2